BDC Hamburger Icon

 Did You Know?Did you know

-The additional Social Security withholding for high earners is only withheld from the employee's wages; it is not matched by the employer.
+The additional Medicare withholding for high earners is only withheld from the employee's wages; it is not matched by the employer.

 4. Fill out Part 2.

-In Part 2, you’ll indicate your deposit schedule (monthly or semiweekly) and your tax liability for this quarter.
-Semiweekly depositors who owe more than $50,000 in tax liability for the quarter must also fill in Schedule B.
+In Part 2, you’ll specify your deposit schedule (monthly or semiweekly) and your tax liability for this quarter.
+If you are a semiweekly depositor and your tax liability exceeds $50,000 for the quarter, you must also complete and attach Schedule B.

 5. Fill out Part 3 (if necessary).

-You must fill out Part 3 if your business has closed, you have stopped paying wages, or you are a seasonal employer that does not file quarterly.
-If none of these criteria apply, you can leave it blank.
+You must fill out Part 3 if your business has closed, you have stopped paying wages or you are a seasonal employer that does not file quarterly.
+If none of these criteria apply, you can leave this section blank.

 6. Confirm whether you hired a professional to represent you (Part 4).

-Check “yes” in Part 4 if you have authorized a third party (such as a tax professional) to speak with the IRS on your behalf, and if so, provide their information.
+Check “yes” in Part 4 if you have authorized a third party (such as a tax consultant or financial professional) to speak with the IRS on your behalf and, if so, provide their information.
 Otherwise, check “no” in this section.

 7. Sign and complete Form 941 (Part 5).

-Review all of the information you’ve entered into Form 941 to ensure it’s correct, and have your tax professional do the same.
-Once you have verified all of the information, sign and date Part 5 of the form.
+Review all the information you entered into Form 941 to ensure it’s correct — and have your tax professional do the same.
+Once you have verified the information, sign and date Part 5 of the form.

 When is Form 941 due?